Supply chain planning

-Demand volatility, product updates, complex industrial structures or networks and distribution channels, pressure on inventory and shortening lead times all put pressure on supply chain planning, making it increasingly difficult.
+Demand volatility, product updates, complex industrial structures or networks and distribution channels, pressure on inventory and shortening lead times all make supply chain planning increasingly difficult.
 This tendency towards increased complexity will only increase over time.

-Companies need to adapt, questioning their planning principles to ensure they best support the business strategy, structure and professionalize teams through results-oriented transformations, equip themselves with the most effective technologies to support operational demand planning processes, flows, inventory and capacity.
-It is important to combine best practices by industry, a practical approach and ensure that teams are engaged and onboard with any changes envisaged.
+Companies need to adapt, questioning their planning principles to ensure they best support the business strategy and structure as well as professionalize teams through results-oriented transformations.
+To support operational demand planning processes, flows, inventory and capacity, companies must also equip themselves with the most effective technologies.